All Episodes

 Well, yeah, they're still doing really bad in collecting taxes from federal workers, but it's not as bad this year as it was last.

-Federal workers, three billion dollars in unpaid taxes.
+Federal workers, $3 billion in unpaid taxes.

-The point is the federal government cannot even keep up with its own people.
+The point is that the federal government cannot even keep up with its own people, much less run the health care system.

 Welcome to the program.